readium/readium-css/docs/CSS04-multicolumn_layout.md

 - enforce a baseline grid;
 - better handling of `box-shadow` and `outline`.

-As far as I can tell, this implementation might create some issues, especially when it comes to a11y because it duplicates and hides part of elements to manage fragmentation.
+As far as we can tell, this implementation might create some issues, especially when it comes to a11y because it duplicates and hides part of elements to manage fragmentation.

 ## Notes

-It is my understanding the [Opera implementation of `overflow: -o-paged-x` in Presto](http://www.wiumlie.no/2011/reader/) solved most of the spec’s limitations, as listed by the *Financial Times*:
+It is our understanding the [Opera implementation of `overflow: -o-paged-x` in Presto](http://www.wiumlie.no/2011/reader/) solved most of the spec’s limitations, as listed by the *Financial Times*:

 - `position: fixed || absolute`;
 - fragmentation;